lextudio/support/services/consulting.rst

    .. important:: Due to technical difficulty and resource restraints, not all
       support requests can be fulfilled.
-So writing to us before making a purchase to avoid unneccessary refund processes, which has extra cost.
+So writing to us before making a purchase to avoid unnecessary refund processes, which has extra cost.

 #.
 Our support team reply and set a scope for the support ticket.